skudasov/ro-chess/README.md

 ### Global TODO's
 - [x] Refactor FixedTurns crutch and make multiboard connections
 - [x] Make new type inside UpdateBatch msg, combat log for front rendering
-- [ ] Test combo stacks, test them simultaneously
 - [ ] Make activation command to be applied for all units in column
+- [ ] Refactor all coordinates usage to entity.Pair